EndPointCorp/end-point-blog/2010/06/14/nosql-railsconf-2010-ecommerce-example.html.md

 end
 ```

 The disadvantages to the NoSQL and RDBMS hybrid is that data portability is limited and ActiveRecord plugins can no longer be used.
 But the general idea is that performance justifies the move to NoSQL for some data.
-In several sessions I attended, the speakers reiterated that you will likely never be in a situation where you'll only use NoSQL, but that it's another tool available to suit performance-related business needs.
-I later spoke with a few [Spree](http://spreecommerce.com/) developers and we concluded that the NoSQL approach may work well in **some** applications for product and variant data for improved performance with flexibility, but we didn't come to an agreement on where else this approach may be applied.
+In several sessions I attended, the speakers reiterated that you will likely never be in a situation where you’ll only use NoSQL, but that it’s another tool available to suit performance-related business needs.
+I later spoke with a few [Spree](https://spreecommerce.org/) developers and we concluded that the NoSQL approach may work well in **some** applications for product and variant data for improved performance with flexibility, but we didn’t come to an agreement on where else this approach may be applied.